 If $\theta$ were known, the agent would always select the assortment $x$ that maximizes her expected profit in \eqref{eq:totalprofit}.
 However, when $\theta$ is unknown, the agent needs to learn to maximize profit by exploring different assortments and observing the realized demands.

-Thompson sampling can be adopted as a computationally efficient solution to this problem.
+TS can be adopted as a computationally efficient solution to this problem.
 We assume the agent begins with a multivariate Gaussian prior over $\theta$.
-Due to conjugacy properties of normal and lognormal distributions, the posterior distribution of $\theta$ remains normal after any number of periods.
-At the beginning of each $t$'th period, the Thompson sampling algorithm draws a sample $\hat\theta_t$ from this normal posterior distribution.
+Due to conjugacy properties of Gaussian and log-Gaussian distributions, the posterior distribution of $\theta$ remains Gaussian after any number of periods.
+At the beginning of each $t$'th period, the TS algorithm draws a sample $\hat\theta_t$ from this Gaussian posterior distribution.
 Then, the agent selects an assortment that would maximize her expected profit in period $t$ if the sampled $\hat\theta_t$ were indeed the true parameter.

 As in Examples \ref{ex:log-shortest-path} and \ref{ex:log-shortest-path-cf}, the mean and covariance matrix of the posterior distribution of $\theta$ can be updated in closed form.
 However, because $\theta$ is a matrix rather than a vector, the explicit form of the update is more complicated.
 To describe the update rule, we first introduce $\bar\theta$ as the vectorized version of $\theta$ which is generated by stacking the columns of $\theta$ on top of each other.
-Let $x$ be the assortment selected in a period, $i_1,i_2,\cdots,i_k$ denote the the products included in this assortment (i.e., $\text{supp}(x) = \{i_1,i_2,\cdots,i_k\}$) and $z\in\R^{k}$ be defined element-wise as
+Let $x$ be the assortment selected in a period, $i_1,i_2,\ldots,i_k$ denote the the products included in this assortment (i.e., $\text{supp}(x) = \{i_1,i_2,\ldots,i_k\}$) and $z\in\R^{k}$ be defined element-wise as

-Let $S$ be a $k\times n$ ``selection matrix'' where $S_{j,i_j} = 1$ for $j=1,2,\cdots,k$ and all its other elements are 0.
+Let $S$ be a $k\times n$ ``selection matrix'' where $S_{j,i_j} = 1$ for $j=1,2,\ldots,k$ and all its other elements are 0.
 Also, define

 where $\otimes$ denotes the Kronecker product of matrices.
 At the end of current period, the posterior mean $\mu$ and covariance matrix $\Sigma$ of $\bar\theta$ are updated according to the following rules: